 - Carry extra socks: If your boots get wet from water or sweat, fresh socks will not solve the problem.
 The fresh socks will quickly become soaked.
 Nevertheless, you will need dry socks for the time at the campsite and sleeping at night.
 Once the boots are wet it is highly unlikely they will ever dry out on cloudy winter days, so you will need to put your wet socks back on for the following day if you are on a multi-night trip.
 Do not attempt to dry boots with a stove or fire.
 The direct flame will instantly melt the synthetic materials.

 - Consider vapor barrier socks: Super warm mountain climbing double boots, Mukluks, or Army Bunny Boots are not necessary or recommended for long-distance winter backpacking in the Pacific Northwest.
 For that reason, vapor barrier socks are unnecessary.
 However, if you are using boots that are too waterproof and getting wet from perspiration, vapor barrier socks will keep the boots dry.
-You can also use vapor barrier socks or plastic bags to keep your socks dry if you are using boots that are wet from snow melt.
+You can also use vapor barrier socks or plastic bags to keep your socks dry around camp when you need to use boots that are already wet from snow melt.
 (See A New Use for VP Socks.)

 - Wear gaiters: Wear gaiters that extend above the calves.
 The point of the gaiters is to help protect your ankles from the crampon spikes on the opposite foot and to keep snow moister from getting inside your boots.
 When you are wearing micro-spikes or crampons and hiking on snow you will often posthole (sink down into the soft snow) allowing snow to enter the top of the boot.
 The snow accumulates and melts from your body heat, gradually soaking your boots.
 Gaiters help prevent this from happening.
 The gaiters also provide additional warmth to the legs and protection from wind.
 Even when wearing snowshoes (reducing post-holing), gaiters will help keep snow from melting on the top of your boots.